-There is the possibility that some or many cracks may have been covered up and/or repaired, due to the selling of the home ?

-There is always the possibility that the cracks in part or full will come back if the repairs have not been professionally done AND/OR the home has movement and/or subsidence continuing to the property.

-Please note that some cracks in the plaster work and/or solid plaster work have been repaired, so it is unknown how severe the cracks in the plaster work and/or solid plaster work really were, before they were repaired.
+There is the possibility that various plaster/solid plaster cracks may have been covered up and/ or repaired, so there is always the possibility that the cracks in part or full will come back if the repairs have not been professionally completed AND/OR the property has movement and/or continuing subsidence to the property.
+It is unknown how severe the cracks in the plaster work and/or solid plaster work really were, before the plaster & paint work was performed.